rmcanany/SolidEdgeHousekeeper/README.md

 ![Overall Size Options](My%20Project/media/overall_size_options.png)

 The size can be reported as `XYZ`, or `MinMidMax`, or both. `MinMidMax` is independent of the part's orientation in the file.
-Set your preference on the **Configuration Tab -- General Page**.
+Set your preference on the Options panel.
 Set the desired variable names there, too.

 Note that the values are non-associative copies.
 Any change to the model will require rerunning this command to update the variable table.